ZervoTheProtogen/srmp-public/manual.md

 The mod was created by the amazing [Saty](https://github.com/SatyPardus), she has done an outstanding job and deserves some recognition.
 Thank you Saty!

-The mod is currently maintainted by [Twirlbug](https://github.com/Twirlbug), thank you Twirlbug for picking up development on this mod!
+The mod was further worked on by [Twirlbug](https://github.com/Twirlbug), who helped with bugfixes.
+Thank you Twirlbug for the continued development on this mod!